 Punch Bowl Social is a new spot in the West Loop, it is essentially an adult playground.
 They have one of the largest spaces and it is great for large groups.
 They have lounges, arcade, bowling, duckpin bowling, virtual reality, karaoke, tartania, and backyard games.
 We have been here a couple of times with different groups of friends and it is always a great time!
 The best part of this place is, you can go in the morning or afternoon and have a good time, but you can also come here at night.
 The scene and crowd changes as the day goes on!

 The drinks are good, and there is a large selection of specialty cocktails and beers available.
-The food here is actually very good, the last time we went here my boyfriend tried ordering a SECOND BURGER since it was so good.
+The food here is actually very good, the last time we went here I tried ordering a SECOND BURGER since it was so good.

 The best part of my night was my #1 fan taking pictures for me before we left!

 I lived in Chicago when Eataly first opened, and I recently moved back to the city and can’t believe I’ve never been!
 We were in the mood for charcuterie one evening, and a few people recommended we go to Eataly.
 The minute I walked in I was in heaven!
 The first floor was a market: I think I wanted to buy everything.
 We walked right past the market and made our way upstairs.
 It seemed like I was in a different city, there were so many food options.
 There are currently 4 restaurants upstairs along with booths where you can buy fresh meats and cheeses.
 We decided to try Osteria Di Eataly and order a bottle of wine and the chefs choice charcuterie board.
 This is where it all started!
 We loved everything about that board!

 After we were done, we wanted to get some fresh meats, cheeses and jams.
 Of course we couldn’t forget the imported crackers, so about $100 later, we had all the tools needed to make the perfect cheese board at home!